-To survive, succeed, and grow throughout the next decade of ecommerce, you have to understand the following truths about online consumers today:
+To survive, succeed, and grow throughout the next decade of e-commerce, you have to understand the following truths about online consumers today:

 Truth #1: Online consumers want to support businesses that care about people and making the world a better place.
-According to Nielsen, 66% of consumers are willing to spend more on a product if it comes from a sustainable brand.
-Another study has reported that, “more than nine-in-10 Millennials would switch brands to one associated with a cause, and two-thirds use social media to engage around corporate social responsibility.”
+According to Nielson, 66% of consumers are willing to spend more on a product if it comes from a sustainable brand.
+Another study has reported that “more than nine-in-10 Millennials would switch brands to one associated with a cause, and two-thirds use social media to engage around corporate social responsibility.”

 Truth #2: Online consumers aren’t motivated solely by salesly product copy or creative ad campaigns.
 While traditional digital marketing and advertising campaigns are still important, they aren’t not the only thing that persuades online consumers to take action and convert.
 Today, you also need to be using content to position yourself as a trusted resource, telling more stories on video, and going above and beyond to delight customers in new and surprising ways.

 Truth #3: Online consumers make purchasing decisions based on recommendations from friends and strangers now more than ever before.
 One survey found that, “70% of millennial consumers are influenced by the recommendations of their peers in buying decisions.”
 The same survey reported that, “30% consumers are more likely to buy a product recommended by a non-celebrity blogger.
 Consumers can relate more to these influencers and value their opinions more than that of celebrity influencers.”
 In another report by McKinsey, the authors wrote that, “Word-of-mouth can prompt a consumer to consider a brand or product in a way that incremental advertising spending simply cannot.”